jcaillon/valet/tests.d/lib-string/results.approved.md

    tivated mind, you
    will grow and bec
    ome better.
 It wo
-   n't be the best w
+   n`t be the best w
    orkout you have,
-   you won't accompl
+   you won`t accompl
    ish as much as wh
    at you usually do
    when you actually
    feel good, but th
-   at doesn't matter
+   at doesn`t matter
    .
 Growth is a lon
    g term game, and
    the crappy days a